-If you are worried about unpaid civil debts, consumer debts, credit card debts, or child support payments, contact an experienced debt attorney today.
+If you are worried about unpaid tax debts, contact an experienced debt attorney today.
 Debt collectors in Texas can be ruthless, and you must take measures to protect yourself against a debt lawsuit or potential jail time.

 Ronald Arthur Stearns Sr. PLLC